senaite/senaite.core/src/senaite/core/tests/doctests/SampleCreationConflictRetry.rst

 .........................................

-Replace `create_sample` with a stub that raises `ConflictError` on its first invocation and returns a marker object on the second.
-The retry loop must catch the conflict, sleep, and retry, ending with the marker returned and the attempt counter at 2:
+Replace `create_sample` with a stub that raises `ConflictError` on its first invocation and returns a marker on the second.
+The retry helper must catch the conflict and retry, ending with the marker returned and the attempt counter at 2:

     >>> attempts = {"n": 0}
     >>> def flaky_create(client, record, attachments=None, source=None):